CEC North Star

 CEC North Star LTD.

-CEC North Star LTD has set sights on three "sweet spots" which they project early stage development of 2000 barrels a day; thereafter all efforts will be combined to obtain the greater goal of unlocking the potential of these projects in progressing to be a 200'000 barrel a day company.
+CEC North Star LTD has set sights on three "sweet spots" which they project early stage development of 2000 barrels a day.

-The recovery process at large has been determined by management and third party engineering firms as a 3.6 billion PIIP (Petroleum-Initially-In-Place) development.The last two transactions made between CEC North Star and Octagon 88 Resources equate to $90,000,000 and makes Octagon 88 the largest publicly traded shareholder of CEC North Star LTD.
+The recovery process at large has been determined by management and third party engineering firms as a 3.0 billion PIIP (Petroleum-Initially-In-Place) development.The last two transactions made by Octagon 88 Resources equate to $90,000,000 and makes Octagon 88 the largest publicly traded shareholder of CEC North Star LTD.

 Multiple stages of channel development (incised valley deposits), similar to productive Peace River channel sandstones to the south are believed to occur to the southeast of Manning.
 Seismic is required to delineate channel thickness and heavy oil prospectively.
 Evaluation of drilled wells in the area indicates that porosity ranges up to 30% and that heavy oil saturation occurs.
 The sandstones are very fine (marine) to medium grained (estuarine to fluvial), salt and pepper (i.e., quartz and chert composition) and variably glauconitic.